 If you happen to live near one of these landmarks, you're in for a treat because the following are some of the best Christmas lights on display in the United States.
 If you're close enough, it is worth the trip to go see these displays:

 Finding Local Displays

 Christmas crafting has been a popular family activity for a long time.
-Whether you're crafting ornaments for the tree, baking in the kitchen or making homemade gifts, it's the gathering together of generations that helps make homemade Christmas activities so special.
+Whether you're crafting ornaments for the tree, baking in the kitchen, or making homemade gifts, it's the gathering together of generations that helps make homemade Christmas activities so special.

 Build a Gingerbread House

 Holiday treats do not have to be expensive or difficult to make.
 Whip up some homemade candy or cookies to share with family and friends.
 Consider making a big batch of one goody and then attending a cookie swap so you can get several varieties in exchange for your labor.
-If you're looking for cookies to make with your kids try a batch of regular sugar cookies, and sprinkle them with colored Christmas sugar.
+If you're looking for cookies to make with your kids, try a batch of easy sugar cookies, and sprinkle them with colored Christmas sugar.